w1mvy/cloudmonitoring-dig/README.md

 # cloudmonitoring-dig

-fuzzy-finder for Google Cloud Monitoring
+fuzzy-finder for Google Cloud Monitoring Dashboard

 **only mac support** (because use `open` command internally)